 If you're someone who likes to keep to yourself, you'll have all the privacy you want in your room.
 The house is often pretty quiet during the week and we tend to keep busy, so minimal interaction with us is absolutely fine.
 We keep the common areas clean, and we're always respectful of our guests and their personal space.

-If you're into a more social atmosphere, there will likely be plenty of opportunities for that too.
+If you're into a more social atmosphere, that's cool too.
 Cristen works from home, so is around a lot.
 Miguel works during the weekdays, but is usually around otherwise.
-While Miguel and I are the only regular roommates (well except for Pandora and Fritz, the cats), we also host friends and other Airbnbers in our garage/office room from time to time.
-Sometimes we like having people over for food/drinks, movies, backyard bonfires, and other gatherings, and you're certainly welcome to join in on any activities we plan.
+We also host friends and other Airbnbers in our garage/office room from time to time.
+Some weeks are quieter than others, but sometimes we like having people over for dinner, movies, backyard bonfires, and other gatherings, and you're certainly welcome to join in on any activities we plan.

 We want to make sure that those who stay with us feel comfortable and welcome, so if there's anything you need, just ask!
 We're happy to answer any questions or recommend things for you to do!